egirna/icapeg/README.md

 www.eicar.org/download/eicar_com.zip

+Oh, and do not forget to setup your Browser or Machine 's  proxy settings according to the squid.

+So once you have everything up and running, keep an eye out for the logs on the terminal where the ICAP server is running.
+Likewise if what you are downloading is malicious, apart from the error page,

-If you are still not getting any logs whatsoever, please check your proxy(squid) setup.
+If you are still not getting any logs and the file is downloaded whatsoever, please check your proxy(squid) setup.

 ## Things to keep in mind

 1. You will have to restart the ICAP server each time you change anything in the config file.

+2. You will have to restart squid whenever you restart the ICAP

-1. You need to configure your network(or your browser)'s proxy settings to go through squid
+3. You need to configure your network(or your browser)'s proxy settings to go through squid

 ### Contributing